shabin5785/Golang_notes/GO_Notes_1.md

 - go test runs all the tests

 - all test functions are passed an a default pointer argument "testing" by go

+- we have take care of cleaning up resources created during testing

+- better start all testing functions with "Test"